iCloud storage full? Learn how to free it up

 These quick tips will seriously help to save space on your Mac.
 If you're looking for more advice, check out this article called 9 easy ways to free up disk space on Mac.

-Now we’ll show you how to empty iCloud storage on your iPhone.
+Now i'll show you how to empty iCloud storage on your iPhone.

 How to clean up iCloud storage on your iPhone

-So we've looked at how to save iCloud storage and hard drive space on your Mac, but what about your iPhone?
+So now you know how to save iCloud storage and disk space on your Mac, but what about your iPhone?
 Well, let’s try these ideas.

 1. Remove backups